How unproven COVID treatment ivermectin can affect your vision

 Adverse reactions and side effects can happen with almost every medication.
 But they can become a much more serious problem when the drug isn’t prescribed and supervised by a medical professional.

 Side effects and reactions can be worsened when people take high doses of ivermectin or use a form intended for animals.
-Taking non-prescribed ivermectin continues to lead to hospitalizations and even death, in some cases.
+Taking non-prescribed ivermectin could lead to hospitalizations and even death, in some cases.

 SEE RELATED: Eye worms